-Spirituality often includes aspects of personal ethics and values that direct individuals to behave honestly, fairly, and responsibly(Chowdhury, 2016).
-Individuals who have a strong spiritual foundation tend to base their actions more on moral principles, including when it comes to presenting financial reports.
-Spirituality can reduce the tendency to commit fraud because of a feeling of obligation to behave according to the values one believes in.
+Spirituality often includes aspects of personal ethics and values that direct individuals to behave honestly, fairly, and responsibly(Mohammad Chowdhury, 2016).
+Individuals who have a strong spiritual foundation tend to be their actions more on moral principles, including when it comes to presenting financial reports.
+Spirituality can reduce the tendency to commit fraud because of a feeling of obligation to behave in accordance with the values one believes in.